python/devguide/setup.rst

       upstream        git@github.com:python/devguide.git (push)

-If you did everything correctly, you should now have a copy of the code in the ``cpython`` dir and two remotes that refer to your own GitHub fork (``origin``) and the official CPython repository (``upstream``).
+If you did everything correctly, you should now have a copy of the code in the ``cpython`` directory and two remotes that refer to your own GitHub fork (``origin``) and the official CPython repository (``upstream``).

 ..
 XXX move the text below in pullrequest